astroDimitrios/git-novice/episodes/End.md

 - [FCM to Git](../learners/fcm-git_cheat_sheet.md) cheat sheet
 - [Git cheatsheets](../learners/reference.md)

+You can keep your weather repositories around to practice with for as long as you like and when you are ready to delete them use the instructions at the end of this page.

 ## Summary

 You've now created a repository both locally on your computer